What Is Big Data Analytics? Definition, Benefits, and More

 Data warehouses: Storage for large amounts of data collected from many different sources, typically using predefined schemas.

-Build toward a career in big data analytics with Google’s Data Analytics Professional Certificate.
-In just six months or less, you’ll learn in-demand, job-ready skills (data cleaning, analysis, and visualisation) and tools (spreadsheets, SQL programming, Tableau) to improve your use of data within your business or to get you job-ready for a role in big data.
+Build toward a career in big data analytics with Google’s Data Analytics Professional Certificate, available on Coursera.
+In just six months or less, you’ll learn in-demand, job-ready skills (data cleaning, analysis, and visualisation) and tools (spreadsheets, SQL programming, Tableau), to improve your use of data within your business or to get you job ready for a role in big data.

 Editorial Team